cpit405/react-slides/slides.md

-# React Components: Props (I)
+# React Components: Props

 ::left::

-- Components can receive data from their parent component through props.
+- Components can receive data from their parent component through props (short for "properties").
-- Props short for "properties".
-- props are how we pass data from one React component to another.
+- Props are how we pass data from one React component to another.
 - Props are immutable, which means that they are read-only and cannot be changed by the child component.
 - To pass props to a component, you simply add them as attributes to the component element.